Administration and Staff

 Desmond holds AMS credentials in Infant & Toddler Education and Early Childhood Education.
 He received a B.A. in Philosophy from St. Patrick’s College in Kiltegan, Ireland, and a M.A. in Education from Loyola University in Chicago, IL.

 Eva Parrucci is the Director of Academics at Seton Montessori Institute.
-She is responsible for coordinating SMI’s academic programs and for assisting and evaluating students in their academic work.
-She is also a lecturer in all of SMI’s academic programs, focusing on sensorimotor development, music, education history, and community and family relations.
-Apart from SMI, she currently serves as the coordinator of the Parent-Infant program at Seton Montessori School in Clarendon Hills, IL, a SMI lab school.
+She is responsible for coordinating Seton Montessori Institute’s academic programs and for assisting and evaluating students in their academic work.
+She is also a lecturer in all of Seton’s academic programs, focusing on sensorimotor development, music, education history, and community and family relations.
+Apart from Seton, she currently serves as the coordinator of the Parent-Infant program at Seton Montessori School in Clarendon Hills, IL, a lab school.
 For the past ten years, she has taught in that school’s parent-infant programs, and for 14 years she has served as a Visiting Professor and Student Advisor at DePaul University School for New Learning.
 Her past experience includes five years as the Administrator for Rogers Park Montessori School and ten years as a teacher and coordinator at SEARCH Development Center.

 Eva holds AMS credentials in Infant & Toddler Education, Early Childhood Education, and Montessori School Administration.
 She received a Bachelor of Music degree in Music Education & Therapy from DePaul University in Chicago, IL, a Master of Arts degree in Family & Community Counseling from Northeastern Illinois University in Chicago, IL, and a Certificate of Business Administration in Non-Profit Management from the University of Illinois in Chicago, IL.